banner

 Follow User Guide Feedback Personal Edition

-1. The benefits of Follow certification are that by joining the public repositories subscribed to Follow, you can better convey your blog to other readers through subscribers.
+1. The benefits of Follow certification are that by joining the public repositories subscribed to Follow, you can better share your blog with other readers through subscribers.

 2. How to get Follow certification?
 First, you need to be a Follow user.
-Currently, Follow is in the internal testing phase and requires logging in with a GitHub or Gmail account, along with an invitation code for activation.
+Currently, Follow is in a beta testing phase and requires logging in with a GitHub or Gmail account, along with an invitation code for activation.
 Secondly, you need a blog, a channel, or even an X account, and then subscribe to your own blog, channel, or X account content through your Follow account.
-Thirdly, the specific steps for certification, taking my experience of using Follow to subscribe to a blog as an example.
+Thirdly, the specific steps for certification, taking my example of subscribing to a blog with Follow.
 Subscribe to your own blog in Follow, and after setting it up, right-click on your blog's subscription source to apply for certification.
-At this point, Follow will give you a set of certification codes; take these codes to your blog, publish something, and then repeat the previous steps to apply for certification.
+At this point, Follow will provide you with a set of certification codes; take these codes to your blog, publish something, and then repeat the previous steps to obtain certification.

 This message is used to verify that this feed (feedId:55635568601364480) belongs to me (userId:61993243487380480).
 Join me in enjoying the next generation information browser https://follow.is.